Home 1999 2000 2001 2002 2003 2004 2005 2006 2007

 From the canal at Seend I had to take a road up the hill for a short distance before taking a footpath to the left that headed up into the village of Seend.
 I then followed the A361 eastwards through the village and down the hill to its junction with the A365.
 Continue east along the A361 until it becomes a dual carriageway.
 Please note that the entire route between the A365 junction and the dual carriageway was quite dangerous as it was a very busy road and I felt quite vulnerable.
 If at all possible take the canal route for this section; not just is it more direct, it is also far safer.

 The A361 becomes dual carriageway just before Caen Hill which leads up into Devizes.
-Cross over onto the northern side of the road where a footpath starts and follow this footpath all the way up into Devizes.
-This section is far safer than the preceding one due to the pedestrian pavement that is available.
+Cross over onto the northern side of the road where a pavement starts.
+This section is far safer than the preceding one due to the pavement.
+I managed to regain the towpath at the top of the flight of locks, and could follow the canal eastwards through the town.
+My B&B was on the eastern side of town, near the bridge that carries the A361 over the canal.

 Disclaimer